geoserver/geoserver/doc/en/user/source/community/solr/index.rst

 Supported geometry types
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The extension supports all WKT geometry types, plus "bounding box" (available starting SOLR 4.10).
+The extension supports all WKT geometry types (all linear types, point, lines and polygons, SQL/MMcurves are not supported), plus "bounding box" (available starting SOLR 4.10).
 It does not support the ``solr.LatLonType`` type yet.

 More information